 - The fatal dose is not known and potency is variable.

 - Hallucinogenic effects occur after ingestion of 20-100 mushrooms.
-Signs of intoxication generally develop within 1 hour and may persist for up to 15 hours.
+Signs of intoxication generally develop within one hour and may persist for up to 15 hours.

 - Features include nausea, vomiting, abdominal pain, flushing of the face and neck, tachycardia, dilated pupils, diastolic hypertension and drowsiness.

 - Rhabdomyolysis leading to renal failure, arrhythmias and myocardial infarction have been reported.

 - Behavioural effects vary from restless overactivity with lack of co-operation, and aggressiveness, to withdrawn, uncommunicative staring.